ktam069/Google_Colab_Audiovisual/README.md

 ## Folder Structure

+### ablation_study

+This folder contains the notebooks (and code) used in the ablation study with different parts of the model removed.

 ### colab_specs

 This folder contains the specifications of the CPU and GPU used for training and deployment.

-### ablation_study

-This folder contains the notebooks (and code) used in the ablation study with different parts of the model removed.

 ### timing_architectures

-This folder contains the notebooks (and code) used in the timing of various system architectures.
+This folder contains the notebooks (and code) used in the timing of various system architectures for the local and hybrid implementations.